How To Compromise Over Decorating Your Home When You Can’t Agree

 Suzy’s view: He’s right!
 If it were up to me, the entire interior of our home would have been painted some shade of gray.
 Pookie didn’t agree, so the compromise was to find a beige paint color that had gray undertones.
 We lived with a wall of large paint samples for weeks until we found one that we could agree on!
 BTW – we wound up using Sherwin Williams Accessible Beige throughout our home.
 Glad you resisted me on that one, Pookie!

 Suzy’s view: Yes, I use my 60% voting power frequently, but I always try to consider your ideas.
 You often have good suggestions, if I just listen!
 When you truly have a strong opposing opinion about something, I do my best to find a compromise instead of going forward with my idea anyway.
-The wall behind the desk in our home office is a good example.
-I wanted a burlap covered bulletin board and nailheads around the border.
-You weren’t keen on that idea at all!
-The compromise was the vintage mail sorter that I think we both love.
+Our home office is a good example.
+I wanted a small’ish desk that could float away from the wall.
+You wanted a very manly, massive desk that had lots of room to spread out and has tons of drawers.

 Well, that’s our take on how we handle our home design disagreements.
 We aren’t perfect, but we try our best to honor that 60/40 agreement that we made!
 Do you have any suggestions for how you handle disagreements over your home?